mkaszubowski/mkaszubowski.github.io/_posts/2020-07-01-pi-shaped-developer-skills.md

 date:  2020-07-01 07:30:00 +0100
 tags: career
 canonical_url: https://appunite.com/blog/become-a-pi-shaped-developer
+description: Being in the top 1% of any field is extremely hard.
+But you can be really successful if you are in the top 10% of two or three different areas.
+excerpt: Being in the top 1% of any field is extremely hard.
+But you can be really successful if you are in the top 10% of two or three different areas.
 ---

 A **T-shaped person** is someone who has deep expertise in a single topic, but also broad general knowledge.